Conformally equivariant quantization for spinning particles: Main results

 If $n$ is odd, the five values found for $\d$ are incompatible two by two, so only one of the five exponents can be non zero.
 If $n$ is even, the values of $\d$ for two non-vanishing exponents among $\g$, $\g'$, $\ell$ can be compatible for constrained value of $\k$.
-The result follows. \end{proof} The theorem being of local nature and depending only of the conformal class of the metric, it extends straightforwardly to conformally flat manifolds $(M,\mg)$.
-The local expressions of the $\fkg$-invariant operators remain the same if we choose a conformal coordinate system, but to obtain their covariant formul{\ae} is a non trivial task.
+The result follows. \end{proof}

+\begin{rmk} Let $\tau\in\rO(p,q)$ such that $\tau^2=\Id$ and $\det\tau=-1$.
+Under the action of $\tau$, the $\fkg$-invariant operators are preserved up to a global sign.
+Those which are fixed by $\tau$ are $G$-invariant and classified above.
+Those which are anti-fixed by $\tau$ are built from the canonical volume form on $\bbR^{p,q}$.
+They are easily proved to be fiberwise operators preserving the $p$-degree. \end{rmk}